ruialgomes/COFinder/README.md

 --muscle_path: Path to an alternative muscle version.
 The default is version 5.1 in the bin folder.

 --pep_min_size: Minimum number of amino acids required for a valid peptide.
-Defaults to 6 amino acids.
+Default is 6 amino acids.

 --alt_codon: Set to True to use alternative start codons (CTG, GTG, TTG, ATT, ATC).
 The default is to use only ATG.

 --use_gaps: Includes gaps for identity calculation between proteins if used.
 The default is removing the gaps from.

 --prot_len_perc: Percentage (in decimals) of the ORF's length accepted for variation compared to the representative sequence.
-Default: 0.6.
+Default is 0.6 (60% length variation).

 --identity_threshold: Percentage of similarity required between ORFs to be considered in the same group.
-Default: 0.7 (70% similarity).
+Default is 0.7 (70% identity).

 --nproc: Number of processing units used for parallel processing.
-Defaults to the number of available processors.
+Default is the number of available processors.

 --comp_seq: Determines if the complementary sequence for both sense and anti-sense frames will be shown in the complete output.
 Default: False.
-Set to True to show.
+Set to True to show the complementary sequence.

 Command line example